-A copy of the Nominating and Governance Committee Charter is attached as Appendix V and is also available on the Company's website (www.itt.com/profile/govandcharters.asp).
+A copy of the Nominating and Governance Committee Charter is available on the Company's website (www.itt.com/profile/govandcharters.asp).
+The Company will provide, free of charge, a copy of the Nominating and Governance Committee Charter to any shareholder, upon request to the Company Secretary.